Undergraduate Students | Academic Integrity

 Attempts to engage in any of the above actions will be treated the same as completed acts.

-Students may be held responsible for committing academic dishonesty while enrolled even if the student withdraws from the course.
+Students may be held responsible for committing academic dishonesty while enrolled even if they withdraw from the course.

 Procedures for Reporting and Adjudicating Cases of Academic Dishonesty